 The BASELINE designation is reserved for the introductory level of each course that Catapult offers.
-Each Baseline course is a prerequisite to its corresponding ADVANCED class, and should be taken in order to progress in Catapult’s Youth Acting Track.
+Each Baseline course is a prerequisite to its corresponding INTERMEDIATE or aDVANCED class, and should be taken in order to progress in Catapult’s Youth Acting Track.
 There are occasional exceptions, inquire here.
 It should be noted that Advanced classes can be taken indefinitely, as the material is always changing and no two semesters are the same.

 This intermediate on-camera class will continue to build a strong foundation for young actors pursuing a career in TV/Film.
-Students will learn the basics of script analysis, character development, the history of TV/Film acting, and how to connect with their most authentic self within a scene.
+Students will expand their existing knowledge of script analysis, character creation, and how to connect with their most authentic self within a scene.
 Actors will learn valuable audition technique skills while growing in their confidence and creativity as an actor!

 Advanced Scene Study is designed for young actors on a professional path and was specifically created to help actors sharpen their scene study skills in a focused, intensive way.
 In this course, actors will explore and dissect scenes in class, working toward developing nuanced, compelling characters that serve the text.
 Actors will be challenged by the specific material chosen for each class, and will learn to create memorable performances in their TV/film auditions and on-set work.

 Looking to hone your audition skills?
 Audition Technique prepares actors for the professional world by breaking down the audition process.
 Whether in-person or a self-tape, each audition is an opportunity for actors to leave a lasting impression by making strong, confident choices.
 This class will highlight the fundamental differences between acting and auditioning, giving students valuable tools such as dynamic entrances/exits, eyelines, and physically owning the space.
 This class will include material-based training like cold reads, script analysis and character development, as well as genre-specific audition tips.